-Fill out this form to submit a Letter of Intent (LOI) no later than Friday, January 27, 2023 to allow time to identify appropriate reviewers.
-The LOI asks for basic information about the applicant, as well as an overview of the proposed pilot project and team.
+Fill out this form to submit a Letter of Intent (LOI) no later than Friday, January 10, 2025, to allow time to evaluate the relevance of the topic to the CHERISH mission and to identify appropriate reviewers.
+The LOI asks for basic information about the applicant as well as an overview of the proposed pilot project and team.